 The 3D Printing Lab brings engineering designs to life.
-Home to 14 printers, almost all have the ability to run unattended, meaning the printers run and produce parts for students 24 hours a day.
+Home to 14 printers, almost all have the ability to run unattended, running and producing parts 24 hours a day.

 - How 3D printing works and the principles behind the technology, including as heating and layering

 - The different types of 3D printing such as Fused Deposition Modeling (FDM) and UV Resin technologies

 - The advantages this technology brings to engineering design, including speed and ease at which 3D parts can be made

 - How to test new design concepts by producing a quick 3D prototype

 - The value of being able to produce parts with the highest level of precision, which is critical for school projects and design team materials

 8 a.m.-5 p.m.

 The lab uses FDM and UV resin technologies, which allow for precise and smooth printed models.
 Printers use a range of material such as PLA, ABS, nylon, and polycarbonate.
 A rainbow of colors, including clear, is available to students.
 Many consider this lab to be the City of Akron’s most advanced 3D print lab, and it is available right here on campus for students to use!